 Black Lick is a very small town located in the state of Pennsylvania.
 With a population of 1,268 people and just one neighborhood, Black Lick is the 778th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Black Lick is generally considered to be a blue-collar town.
-37.42% of the Black Lick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Black Lick, you'll notice that it is more blue-collar than most other communities in America.
+37.42% of Black Lick’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Black Lick is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Black Lick who work in maintenance occupations (16.35%), sales jobs (15.09%), and office and administrative support (7.55%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Black Lick has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Black Lick has few renters and college students.
 But the biggest reason it is quieter in Black Lick than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Black Lick may be for you.